Looking for support for your finance function? Book a time with an expert.

 • Credit card processing: $3 per transaction

-These changes decreased the section's variable costs to 70% of sales price, dramatically improving departmental contribution to fixed cost coverage and overall profitability.
+Just these two changes decreased the sections' variable cost down to 70% of the sales price, improving overall profitability!

 Example 3: Marketing Agency